Collecting, Aging & Storing

 Which type of wines are age-worthy?

-High acidity, high tannins, and high residual sugar are the technical factors that indicate a wine’s ageability.
+High acidity, high tannins, high alcohol and high residual sugar are the technical factors that indicate a wine’s ageability.
+In addition, oak aging can add tannins and help protect it from oxidization.
 However, just as important might be the reputation of a producer and variety.
 For example, Cabernet and Nebbiolo have reputations for aging well since they are typically tannic wines.
 The style of producer is a large factor too.
 For instance, French producers in general make wines with higher acidity than American winemakers, so French versions of the same variety will often age better.
 More specifically, producers like Chateau Lafite, who make Cabernet based wines, have been highly regarded for centuries and some of their century old wines are still drinking well today.
 There are even people who can attest to what an old wine tasted like when it was first bottled and what it tastes like now, so you can trust them to project how long a new Lafite could age and how well it will improve.
 Their reputation is partly due to their dedication and winemaking, but also their terroir since different winemakers have come and gone over the decades.
 Lastly, there’s a difference between having a history of improving vs. lasting.
 Those technical factors may mean it can last a long time, but does it get better?

 Wines improve by gaining complexity and elegance.
 The tannins soften into silky textures.
 Everything integrates into a seamless smorgasbord of flavors.
 The wines goes beyond primary flavors (from the fruit), shows more integrated secondary flavors (from the winemaking process) and tertiary flavors (from bottle aging).
 Wheel charts are useful to help sort out these different notes, but aren’t perfect because some of these tertiary notes may appear in young wines depending on the terroir and variety.
 Plus, what people call secondary notes seems to differ as some include oak aging as part of the winemaking process while some would call it a tertiary note.